 - Riggers working with rope and sail

-But you won’t just watch.
-You can take coal-powered steamboat cruises on the Mystic River.
-Want more hands-on fun?
-Try captaining a wooden rowboat yourself.
+You won’t just watch.
+Take coal-powered steamboat cruises on the Mystic River or try captaining a wooden rowboat yourself.

 3. Plimoth Patuxet Museums, Plymouth, Massachusetts